cobwebch/svconnector_json/Documentation/Installation/Index.rst

 Updating to version 2.4.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The "accept" and "useragent" :ref:`configuration properties <configuration>` have been removed.
+They have been replaced by a more general "headers" property.
+You will need to update your configurations if you used any of these two properties.

-The "encoding" :ref:`configuration property <configuration>` has change behavior.
+The "encoding" :ref:`configuration property <configuration>` has changed behavior.
 It used to accept all known encoding values plus all the synonyms defined in array :php:`\TYPO3\CMS\Core\Charset\CharsetConverter::$synonyms`.
 This array does not exist in TYPO3 v10 anymore, thus usage of synonyms has been dropped.
 Check